 “My grandmother was the dominant Madonna figure even while my mother was alive,” Ferrara said.
 “She was very hands on with our upbringing.
 She moved in immediately after my mother passed away.”

 Ferrara also remembered a tremendous amount of love from the Paulucci family while he was growing up.
 His Aunt Edna and Uncles Hugo, Oscar, Harold, Henry and Teddy all lived on the first floor of the building at 1431 East Second St. in Brooklyn while Al and his family had the third floor.
-Uncle Harold took Al to his first major league game in 1947, but the most memorably game the two attended probably occurred in 1950, a day game at Ebbets Field.
+Uncle Harold took Al to his first major league game in 1947, but the most memorable game the two attended probably occurred in 1950, a day game at Ebbets Field.
 Seated in the first row on the third base side, Uncle Harold caught a foul ball hit by Dodger third baseman Billy Cox and gave it to young Al. After the game they waited by the player exit and were able to get Cox to sign the ball.

 Al’s grandmother came over from Italy with Guido Morvillo, an accomplished piano teacher.
 Morvillo taught Adele as Assunta’s first-born child, and then also agreed to teach Al as the first-born grandchild.
 “I never wanted to play the piano, I wanted to play baseball,” Ferrara said.
 “But a first-generation Italian woman like my grandmother didn’t know anything about baseball, so I had to play the piano, starting at age eight.